International Mechatronic Engineering Student Pursues Her Dream at VaughnBy Vaughn College | December 13, 2019

 First semester experience

-“Amazing” is just one of the words Santander uses to describes her first semester at Vaughn.
+“Amazing” is just one of the words Santander used to describe her first semester at Vaughn.
 “I couldn’t wait to jump right into my courses,” she said excitedly.
 “I chose mechatronic engineering for its unique curriculum.
-Combining the fields of mechanical, electrical and computer engineering is the perfect combination for a well-rounded degree.
+Combining the fields of mechanical, electrical and computer engineering is the perfect blend for a well-rounded degree.
 I believe it’s where our future is headed, and I’m grateful to Vaughn for accepting me into their program.”

 When asked about life outside of the classroom, she said there’s so much to love about Vaughn.
 Santander loves the small college atmosphere where she’s been able to meet new friends and nurture a close relationship with her instructors.
 To expand her experience, Santander said she joined the Society of Women Engineers (SWE) and Unmanned Aerial Vehicle (UAV) clubs.
 She explains how her courses in Bolivia, combined with her current curriculum at Vaughn, are the perfect foundation for sharing experiences with club members.
 “I feel good here,” said Santander.
 “I found a new home at Vaughn and living on campus makes everything easier.”